-After you have made your final decision for a puppy and left a deposit to hold him then we will hold the puppy of your choice until he/she is eight weeks old and can legally and safely leave my home.
-The required deposit to hold the puppy is three hundred dollars.
+After you have made your final decision for a puppy and left a deposit to hold him or her, we will hold the puppy of your choice until he/she is eight weeks old and can legally and safely leave my home.
 The deposit money will be deducted from the purchase amount of the puppy.
+The final balance must be paid in full and in cash when the puppy is removed from my home.

-Note: If you do not pick up the puppy at eight weeks old then the deposit will be lost and the puppy will be re-homed.
+Note: If you do not pick up the puppy by nine weeks old then the deposit will be lost and the puppy will be re-homed.

 I can take a check, Pay Pal, or cash for the deposit.
 The remaining balance must be paid in full in CASH, BEFORE the puppy leaves my home.
 If you plan to pay the balance when you pick up the puppy then you must bring cash.
 If you want to pay for the puppy with a check or through Pay Pal you will need to pay in full two weeks before you pick up your puppy to allow the money time to clear the bank.
 If you choose to use Pay Pal then you will have to pay all the additional fees associated with the Pay Pal account.

 My Great Dane puppies start out at 1400.00 and my most expensive puppy would be a show marked harlequin for 3000.00.
 When the puppies are born I price them according to size, markings, and temperament.
 The five hundred dollar deposit to hold the puppy is deducted from the price of the puppy.
 The deposit is not refundable if you change your mind so make sure you are committed before you leave the deposit.

 DEPOSIT: $500.00 cash or check will hold the puppy of your choice until eight weeks old.